austral/austral.github.io/spec/rationale-error-handling.md

 might inadvertently allow an attacker to gain access to the program.
 Terminating the program without executing any cleanup code at all will prevent this.

-There are a number of benefits of this approach that are common with terminating the thread on error.
-Namely: simplicity.
+The key benefit here besides security is simplicty.
+There is nothing simpler than calling `_exit(-1)`.
 The language is simpler and easier to understand.
 The language also becomes simpler to implement.
 The runtime is simpler.
 Code written in the language is simpler to understand and reason about: there are no implicit function calls, no surprise control flow, no complicated unwinding schemes.

 There are, however, a number of problems:

-1. **Resource Leaks**.
-Depending on the program and the operating system, doing this might leak resources.
+1. **Resource Leaks:** Depending on the program and the operating system, doing this might leak resources.

    If the program only allocates memory and acquires file and/or socket handles, then the operating system will likely be able to garbage-collect all of this on program termination.
-If the program uses more exotic resources, such as locks that survive program termination, then the system as a whole might enter an unusable state where it cannot be restarted (since the relevant objects are still locked), and require human intervention to delete those surviving resources.
+If the program uses more exotic resources, such as locks that survive program termination, then the system as a whole might enter an unusable state where the program cannot be restarted (since the relevant objects are still locked), and human intervention is needed to delete those surviving resources.

-   For example, consider a build system that provides build isolation.
-The program might use a resource object to represent a directory that is only accessible by a certain user.
-A `create` function creates the directory (iff it does not already exist) and sets its permissions, a corresponding `destroy` function deletes the directory and its contents.
+   For example, consider a build.
+The program might use a linear type to represent the lifecycle of the directory that stores build output.
+A `create` function creates the directory if it does not already exist, a corresponding `destroy` function deletes the directory and its contents.

    If the program is terminated before the `destroy` function is called, running